GeetRakala/SDRG/DOCUMENTATION.md

 ## 4. The Smart SDRG Algorithm

 The core of the simulation is the "Smart" algorithm.
+Unlike naive approaches that suffer from **connectivity explosion** in higher dimensions (leading to $O(N^3)$), this method maintains a sparse graph structure by representing effective long-range couplings as paths through inactivated sites.

-Unlike naive approaches that search the global maximum energy ( $O(N)$ ), this method searches for a **local** minimum in the renormalized energy landscape.
+It searches for a **local** minimum in the renormalized energy landscape using **Activated Dijkstra**.

 ### High-Level Flow
 ```python